Alexandra123713/coffee-app/README.md

 ## Features

 - **Live search:** filters the menu in real-time based on input text.
+- **Navigation to the menu item** – when a result is clicked, the user is taken directly to that element on the page, which is highlighted.
-- **Product highlighting:** users can select a product from the list, which will be highlighted on the page.
+- **Product highlighting:** users can select a product, which will be highlighted on the page.
 - **Newsletter subscription:** includes JavaScript validation for email addresses and visual feedback.
 - **Fixed navbar:** on scroll, the navbar stays fixed at the top of the page and changes style to improve readability.
+- **Internal page navigation (using anchors)**

 ## Technologies Used